HTC unveils two Windows phones, multiple customers

 While Nokia did not name any customers for its latest Lumia phones, HTC said that together its two new phones would go on sale at 150 operators in 50 countries around the world.

-For example it said that either the X8 or the XS will go on sale at three of the top four U.S. mobile operators - Verizon Wireless, AT&T Inc and T-Mobile USA.
+For example, it said that either the X8 or the XS will go on sale at three of the top four U.S. mobile operators - Verizon Wireless (VZ.N) (VOD.L), AT&T Inc (T.N) and T-Mobile USA (DTEGn.DE).

 Until now, HTC has been betting on its One series of phones, but so far this year sales of those phones have failed to keep pace with the Apple's iPhone and Samsung's Galaxy range.